nltd101/videocall/README.md

 - Using UDP protocol with customized stack to make the video call more stable
 ## Tech

-Dillinger uses a number of open source projects to work properly:
+Video Call uses a number of open source projects to work properly:

 - [C++] - The project is only contain C++

 ## Installation

-Dillinger requires [QT](https://www.qt.io/download) to run.
+Video Call requires [QT](https://www.qt.io/download) to run.

 ## How to build release